-The IASB decided to make no change to add a reference to 'materiality' or to the effects of supplier finance arrangements on an entity's financial performance.
+The IASB decided to make no change to add a reference to 'materiality' or to the

 EFRAG supported the IASB proposals to add an overall disclosure objective and specific disclosure requirements in IAS 7 to help users of financial statements assess the effects of SFAs on an entity's liabilities and cash flows.
 EFRAG further suggested that the disclosure objective be expanded to also include the effects of those arrangements on an entity's liquidity risk and financial performance.